stack-auth/stack/docs/docs/01-getting-started/02-setup.md

     ![Stack account settings page](../imgs/account-settings-page.png)

 ## Next steps

-Next, we will show you how to get user information, protect a page, and modify the user profile.
+Next, we will show you how to get user information, protect a page, and store/retrieve user information in code.